davewalker5/RC2014/Programs/Singing/README.md

 |     8.5 | swer     | SS WW ER1                           |
 |       9 | do       | DD1 UW2                             |

 The original line's allophones are preserved in order; its sentence pauses are replaced by separately cued groups with short PA1 terminations.
 Vowels finish naturally, leaving space during held notes.
-Adjust pronunciation by ear.
-The chip's readiness means it can accept a command, not necessarily that the previous sound has ended; audible cue offsets need tuning on real hardware.
+The chip's readiness means it can accept a command, not necessarily that the previous sound has ended.

 If speech falls behind, codes remain in order and are sent when possible.
 The music does not wait.

 `LATE SYLLABLES` counts groups whose first code was submitted more than four software ticks after its cue; this is a diagnostic, not a measurement of audible latency.

 After the music ends, pending speech gets up to four nominal seconds to finish submitting.

 A card that remains unready therefore produces a timeout rather than an infinite wait.
 An absent card cannot reliably be detected from an unconnected input port.

 A final short drain delay follows successful submission; the program cannot confirm acoustic completion from the ready bit alone.

 If you interrupt playback, mute the SID with: